 Anecdotal evidence

-How to avoid the hasty generalization autumnacy
+How to avoid the hasty generalization fallacy

 In academic writing, such as research papers or academic essays, making baseless logical claims can undermine the arguments you are making.
 It may indicate that you haven’t done enough research to support your assertions.
 Hasty generalizations are invalid statements that should not be used in your writing.
 Even if the generalization turns out to be somewhat accurate or even entirely accurate, it’s still not backed up by solid and sufficient evidence.
-This autumnacy can be avoided by researching thoroughly and using reliable sources.
+This fallacy can be avoided by researching thoroughly and using reliable sources.

 FAQs

-Example of the hasty generalization autumnacy
+Example of the hasty generalization fallacy

 Imagine a person who tries a new brand of smartphone and experiences some technical difficulties with it.
 If they conclude, “All smartphones from this brand are defective and unreliable,” they are committing a hasty generalization.
 In this example, the person is basing their judgment of the products from this company on a single experience with one device.
 This single experience does not represent sufficient evidence to represent this company’s devices adequately.